2016 review of the Commissioner’s mileage rate for expenditure incurred for the business use of a motor vehicle

 Operational Statement 09/01 ("OS") published in the Tax Information Bulletin Volume 21, Number 3 (May 2009) provides the Commissioner's statement of a mileage rate for expenditure incurred for the business use of a motor vehicle.
 This OS provides that the Commissioner will review mileage rate on a yearly basis.

-A recent review of the Commissioner’s mileage rate, results in a reduction to the rate to 74 cents per kilometre for both petrol and diesel fuel vehicles for the 2015 income year.
-The weighted average rate of 73.9710839 cents per kilometre is calculated for the 2015 income year, compared to a weighted average of 76.45478 for the 2014 income year.
-The reduction is largely due to a lower average fuel costs during the 2015 income year (petrol $2.07 and diesel $1.38) compared to the 2014 income year (petrol $2.16 and diesel $1.51) and to some extent more efficient motor vehicles.
-The 2015 income year for business taxpayers with a standard 31 March balance date, runs from 1 April 2014 to 31 March 2015.
+A recent review of the Commissioner’s mileage rate, results in a reduction to the rate to 72 cents per kilometre for both petrol and diesel fuel vehicles for the 2016 income year.
+The weighted average rate of 0.71975 cents per kilometre is calculated for the 2016 income year, compared to a weighted average of 0.73971 for the 2015 income year.
+The reduction is largely due to a lower average fuel costs during the 2016 income year (petrol $1.955 and diesel $1.178) and overall lower operating costs.
+The 2016 income year for business taxpayers with a standard 31 March balance date, runs from 1 April 2015 to 31 March 2016.

-The Commissioner is required by statute to set a mileage rate for persons whose business travel is 5,000 or less in an income year.
+The Commissioner is required to set a mileage rate for persons whose business travel is 5,000 km or less in an income year.
 The mileage rate is set retrospectively for persons required to file a return for business income, so that the rate reflects the average motor vehicle operating costs for an income year.
-Those persons who meet the criteria have a choice of using the Commissioner's mileage rate or use actual costs if they consider that the Commissioner's mileage rate does not reflect their true costs.
+Those persons who meet the criteria have a choice of using the mileage rate method or they may use actual costs if they consider that the Commissioner’s mileage rate does not reflect their true costs.
 Taxpayers that choose to use actual costs are required to keep records to support any expenditure claimed.

 Also, employers may use an alternative estimate other than the Commissioner’s vehicle mileage rate when reimbursing employees for use of their private vehicle for employment related use.
 It is accepted that employers may use the motor vehicle running cost data published by other reputable sources, for example the New Zealand Automobile Association Incorporated, as an alternative reasonable estimate for reimbursement of employees.